The Washington state capitol building overlooks Capitol Lake in Olympia.

 Located at the southern tip of Puget Sound about two hours north of Portland, this city of 43,000 has served as the territorial and state capital since 1853.
 Things really began humming, though, after the 1971 opening of Evergreen State College, which alumnus Matt Groening (creator of The Simpsons) once recommended to "all self-disciplined creative weirdos."
 Musicians flocked to town—Kurt Cobain wrote most of Nirvana's Nevermind here—and clubs now regularly host live shows.
 Equally engaging are the classical concerts, dance productions, plays, and films at the Washington Center for the Performing Arts and the vintage State and Capitol theaters.

-Pencil in June 7 for the Olympia Comics Festival, where you can hang with some of the Northwest's top cartoonists.
+Pencil in early June for the annual Olympia Comics Festival, where you can hang with some of the Northwest's top cartoonists.
 A stage revue features artists in zany skits and a slide show of comics so terrible they're funny.
 (360) 705-3050.

 Before or after a show you can dine downtown on duck prosciutto at Acqua Via, meat loaf at Waterstreet, or seafood with a harbor view at Anthony's or the Budd Bay Cafe.
 Shoppers browse trendy clothing at Hot Toddy, work by Northwest artists at State of the Arts Gallery, and 100-plus kinds of windup toys at Wind Up Here.